moldi-dev/queues-management/README.md

 # Queues management

 Welcome to Queues Management!
 This Java application is a queues simulator that allows users to simulate queues with multiple clients.
 Users can input parameters such as the number of clients, simulation time, client arrival time interval, client service time interval, and the number of queues.
 The simulation utilizes multithreading for efficient processing.
 The user interface is built using Swing.
+This assignment constitutes my second project for the Fundamental Programming Techniques course during my second year of college.